algolia/magento/_src/m2-faq-support-data.md

 Note that enabling the queue doesn’t mean that you have set up the cron job.
 You also need to start CRON.
 So, if you  need your data to be sent immediately to Algolia, you will need to *first* disable the queue and then manually run the indexing process.
 Don't forget to re-enable the queue once that is done.!
 </div>

+Go here to see [how to start cron](/magento/doc/m2/indexing-queue/#with-cron).

 > Why do we suggest using a queue?

 - The queue is **asynchronous**.
 This means that it is non-blocking.
-Whether you reindexing via code or the console, you will be able to do other things while the queue is reindexing in the background.
+Whether you are reindexing via code or the console, you will be able to do move around on the console, or your code can do other things, while the queue is reindexing in the background.
 - The queue is more **reliable**.
-Because if the job fails, the next run of the queue will retry.
-Also, because the queue breaks up the index into smaller *jobs*, this will result in less failure: the most common error is attempting to send a too-large index.
-By breaking up a large index into smaller jobs, this will no longer be a problem, as discussed here[here](/doc/m2/faq-support-data/#my-data-is-too-large).
+For 2 reasons.
+(1) Because if the job fails, the next run of the queue will automatically retry.
+(2) Because of how the the queue breaks up your index - see [below](/magento/doc/m2/faq-support-data/#my-data-is-too-large).
-- runs the jobs **chronologically**.
-- The queue uses an advanced technique to ensure that indexing does not cause any downtime on your site.
+- **No downtime**: The queue uses an advanced technique to ensure that indexing does not cause any downtime on your site.
 This is achieved by the queue's use of temporary indexes.

 <div class="alert alert-info">
-One thing to keep in mind is that with queueing, all indexing is <b>asynchronous</b> - meaning that every time you need to reindex, you will need to wait for the cron job to run.
-This means that even if you <i>manually</i> reindex, your request will nonetheless be placed on the queue and wait for the next job to run.
+One thing to keep in mind is that with queueing, all indexing is <b>asynchronous</b> - meaning every time you need to reindex, you will need to wait for the cron job to run.
+So even if you reindex via the command line, or programmatically, or via the console - in all situations, you will need to wait for the cron job to run the process.
+This is not a serious problem because the cron job runs every 5 minutes.
 </div>

 ## My data is too large